No Products in the Cart

 I’m going to share a series of these over the coming months and I hope you enjoy seeing a little bit of the work that created the artist that I am today and delivered the skills I use to create your jewelry.

 I’m really proud of this work, and the techniques I learned are ones that I’m still using today. — R

-During a guest lecture I was inspired by the work of Nancy Worden who used many found objects to create her message-driven pieces.
-I chose communication as an answer to the assignment prompt of metamorphosis.
-Focusing on different forms of communication and how they have changed and evolved over time; from oral, to, written word, and now (then) to digital.
+While taking a casting class with Maria Phillips I was inspired by a guest lecture by Nancy Worden who used many found objects to create her message-driven pieces.
+I chose communication as an answer to the assignment prompt of 'metamorphosis'.
+Focusing on different forms of communication and how they have changed and evolved over time; from oral, to the written word, and then to digital.

-Using pencils found in the art studios all in varying states of use, alongside a plastic barbie flip phone, I hand carved and shaped the lips in two pieces so I could manipulate them into varying degrees of openness.
+Using pencils found in the art studios, all in varying states of use, alongside a plastic barbie flip phone, I then hand carved and shaped lips in two separate pieces so I could manipulate them into varying degrees of openness.

 The resulting necklace uses links fabricated in sterling silver which are attached to the pencils via handmade hinges.
 There is a series of mouths on one side, and tiny cell phones on the other, both in varying degrees of openness.
-It’s finished by a toggle clasp using an open cell phone and an open mouth, which hangs in the front.
+It’s finished by a toggle clasp using an open cell phone and an open mouth, which is designed to hang in the front.

-The brooch with a flower made of lip parts and a centerpiece of a flip phone, are cast in sterling silver and attached to the found pencil with rivets.
-There are halves of the flip phone on either side representing leaves and a pin back fabricated from sterling silver and steel and is riveted to the pencil.
+I also made a coordinating brooch with a flower compsed of lip parts and a flip phone stamen, which are cast in sterling silver and attached to the pencil with rivets.
+Cell phone halves make a nod to leaves along the side.
+The brooch is finished with pin back fabricated from sterling silver and steel which is riveted to the pencil.